Cód Iompair

 8. For safeguarding reasons, all coaches who work with players under 18 are required to submit an extrait de casier judiciaire to the club (or an equally suitable document certifying their good conduct) which shall be valid for a period of 3 years.
 Coaches, mentors or managers who do not wish to submit these documents shall not be permitted to hold roles involving contact with juvenile members.

 9. For safeguarding reasons, members aged under 18 cannot be included in any group chats, without exception.
 It is not appropriate for coaches or management to directly contact juvenile players.
-Code Officers should liaise directly with parents or guardians to distribute team-specific information etc. as needed, in accordance with GAA Child Safeguarding Rules.
+Code Officers or Mentors should liaise directly with parents or guardians to distribute team-specific information etc. as needed, in accordance with GAA Child Safeguarding Rules.

 11. All serious injuries must be reported directly to secretary.brussels.europe@gaa.ie within 3 days.
 Injuries notified after this period may not be covered under club insurance.
 Players are not covered by insurance if not wearing a gumshield (football) or helmet (hurling/camogie).
 Members should keep copies of all medical attestations or receipts related to any playing injuries.